Kalwaria Zebrzydowska Lanckorona railway station

 Kalwaria Zebrzydowska Lanckorona railway station is a railway station in the town of Kalwaria Zebrzydowska, in the Lesser Poland Voivodeship, Poland.
 The station is located on the Skawina–Żywiec railway and Kalwaria Zebrzydowska–Bielsko-Biała railway.
-The train services are operated by PKP and Przewozy Regionalne.
+The train services are operated by PKP and Polregio.

 The name Kalwaria Zebrzydowska Lanckorona is the longest name of a rail station in Poland.

 Train services

 The station is served by the following services: